-Another example – If you’re paying the minimum coverage and not sure what your auto insurance covers it’s possible you’re not paying for collision and comprehensible.
+Another example – If you’re paying the minimum coverage and not sure what your auto insurance covers it’s possible you’re not paying for either collision insurance and/or comprehensive insurance.
 Though they are often conflated, they are not one and the same.
 Collision helps pay to repair or replace your vehicle if you’re in an accident.
 Comprehensive is coverage for your car when it is not in an accident.
 It covers things like theft, vandalism, and natural disasters – everything from a hurricane to a tree falling on it.
-Collision and Comprehensive car insurance are only mandatory in Alberta And Saskatchewan.
+Collision and comprehensive car insurance are only mandatory in Alberta and Saskatchewan.
 Are you comfortable not having this coverage?
 Any big, weary trees living (or dying) near your parking spot?

 There are many coverages that are basic and standard.
 Auto insurance companies will often allow you to pay a little more for an exponential increase in coverage.
 You need to shop around for auto insurance quotes to make sure you have the coverage you need.
-Take Accident Benefits as yet another instance – it is required by law in every province and territory.
+Take Accident Benefits (SABS) as yet another instance – it is required by law in every province and territory.
 Car insurance accident benefits cover things like medical, rehab, attendant care, and income replacement to name a few.
 For non-catastrophic injuries in Ontario, for example, you’re covered up to $65,000 but you can opt for up to $130,000.
 Income replacement, under these benefits, covers 70% of your total income, up to $400 per week.
 You can increase your premium to receive $1000 per week for income replacement.
 Of course, by opting for more than the minimum coverage, you will end up paying a higher premium.
 It also gives you more protection in case you need it.